How Fast Do F1 Cars Go?

 Will F1 cars get faster in the future?

-Yes, with ongoing advancements in hybrid technology, aerodynamics, and materials, F1 cars are expected to become even faster in the coming years.
+Yes, with advancements in hybrid technology, aerodynamics, and materials, F1 cars are expected to become even faster.

 Final Words